rki-mf1/LARRI/README.md

 Here, the `alias` column defines the user-selected sample names, which will be used by the pipeline to rename the barcodes.
 In the absence of a sample sheets, all barcodes will be assembled.

 When the parameter `--modifications` is enabled (default: `false`), Dorado will also basecall modified bases, specifically **6mA**, **4mC**, and **5mC**.

+The `--basecalling` parameter can be used to perform only the basecalling step, without proceeding to assembly

 ### ASSEMBLY PARAMETERS